WordPress is a content management system that lets you manage almost all kinds of content on your blog without needing you to touch the coding part.

 If you want to create a WordPress blog or website, there’s no need to have programming or coding skills.
 All you need to follow a very simple and basic procedure to create a WordPress blog step by step.

 So, in this article, I’m going to provide a step-by-step guide to launch your first WordPress blog very easily.

 The Complete Guide to Create a WordPress Blog Step by Step

-You can set-up a ready-to-use WordPress blog within a few minutes if you follow the right steps.
-For getting a WordPress blog ready needs two things; domain name and web hosting.
+You can set up a ready-to-use WordPress blog within a few minutes if you follow the right steps.
+Getting a WordPress blog ready needs two things; domain name and web hosting.

-And when you’ve a domain name and a web hosting package to host your domain, you’re very close to launch your WordPress blog.
+And when you have a domain name and a web hosting package to host your domain, you’re very close to launching your WordPress blog.
 Let me guide you step by step.

 Step 1.
 Buy a Domain & Web Hosting Package

 This is the very first step for launching any website.
 You need to buy a domain name (such as outweb.org) and a hosting package to host it on the web.